 What is the Difference Between Physical versus Legal Custody?

 Whatever your custody goals are, we are here to help.
-Your attorney could review your current life circumstances to help you negotiate a custody settlement with your soon-to-be ex-spouse and, if necessary, could bring the information before a judge to help them side with you.
+A Philadelphia Child Custody Lawyer with Petrelli Previtera can review your current life circumstances to help you negotiate a custody settlement with your soon-to-be ex-spouse and, if necessary, could bring the information before a judge to help them side with you.

 Contact Petrelli Previtera, LLC for Assistance

 Determining custody can be one of the most stressful aspects of divorce and separation.
 To reach your goals quickly and efficiently, you need the right information from day one.
-Contact Petrelli Previtera, LLC to schedule a consultation.
+Contact a Philadelphia child custody lawyer with Petrelli Previtera, LLC to schedule a consultation.
 We can answer your questions, help you get started, and ensure you are as informed as possible throughout the process.